appscode/blog/content/post/kubedb-v2023.12.11/index.md

 Here is all the details of using [MongoDB Archiver](https://kubedb.com/docs/v2023.12.11/guides/mongodb/pitr/pitr/).
 In short, You need to create a
-- `BackupStorage` which refers a cloud storage backend (like s3, gcs etc) you prefer.
+- `BackupStorage` which refers a cloud storage backend (like s3, gcs etc.) you prefer.
 - `RetentionPolicy` allows you to set how long you'd like to retain the backed up data.
 - `encryption-secret` which will be used for encryption before uploading the backed-up data into cloud.
 - `VolumeSnapshotClass` which holds the csi-driver information which is responsible for taking VolumeSnapshots.
 This is vendor specific.